 C3.7.1 Beaches, waterfront and public access

 Beaches

+- C1

+- C2

-- C1 The natural qualities of the beaches should be retained and rock platforms protected. - C2 Direct public access should be retained to the beaches. - C3 Views to the beaches from the water should not be obscured by a proliferation of structures such as wharves, jetties, boat ramps, clubhouses, landings and the like.
+- Description of structures such as wharves, jetties, boat ramps, clubhouses, landings and the like.
 The cumulative effects of such structures should also be assessed when new structures are being considered.